TomasHubelbauer/rbc-month-view-slot-grouping-by-type/README.md

 With a few lines we can demonstrate a week view calendar with a number of events and upon switching to the month view we see the preview + expansion link mode.

+---

+The next objective is to demonstrate slots of multiple kinds.
+We can get rid of the default `Event` type and provide our own to RBC as the component is generic.
+If we keep the names of the `start` and `end` fields, we do not need to provide accessor props for it, so we will do that to keep things simple.

+To render the slots differently based on the `kind` property, we need to implement a custom `eventWrapper` `component` prop field.
+Since the `children` passed in the `props` of that wrapper component are absolutely positioned (at least in the week view), we cannot just wrap them in another `div` with a certain background color, as it would end up stacked at the top of the week day column.

+Instead, we will make use of `React.Children.only` and adjust the props of the passed-in `div` to extend its `className`.

+We can now verify both the week view and the month view show correctly color- coded slots.

+---